Placeholder

 Instructor

-Daniel Clayman is a sculptor who has been working with glass as his primary medium for thirty-five years.
-His work reveals his interests in engineering, the behavior of light, and how the memory of experience acts as the impetus for much of his work.
+Daniel Clayman has been working with glass as his primary medium for over 40 years.
+His work reveals his interests in engineering, the behavior of light, and memories acts as an impetus to his studio explorations.
 Working large and small, he employs technology from the simplest hand tool to the latest three-dimensional modeling and production tools.